Office of the President

 He became dean and H. Wayne Hightower Distinguished Professor in the Medical Sciences of The University of Texas Medical School, part of UTHealth, Sept.
-1, 2007.
-Dr. Colasurdo will continue to serve as dean until a national search for his successor is completed.
+1, 2007 and served in that role until Oct.
+1, 2015.

 Born in Morrone Del Sannio, Italy, Dr. Colasurdo completed his undergraduate education at The Liceo Scientifico “Galileo Galilei” in Pescara, Italy.
 He earned his medical degree summa cum laude from G. D'Annunzio School of Medicine in Chieti, Italy.
 Determined to achieve the best medical training in the world, Dr. Colasurdo decided to come to the United States in 1988.

 He completed his residency at The University of Texas Medical Branch in Galveston and his fellowship at the University of Colorado Health Science Center and the National Jewish Medical and Research Center in Denver.
 In Colorado, he worked in the laboratory of Dr. Gary L. Larsen and initiated his studies on the autonomic regulation of the airway smooth muscle, the biology of respiratory syncytial virus (RSV) infection, and ontogeny of airway dysfunction and inflammation in childhood asthma.

 Dr. Colasurdo joined the Medical School's faculty in 1995 as an assistant professor of pediatrics in the Division of Pulmonary Medicine.
 He became the division head in 1997 and started directing the fellowship training program in pediatric pulmonary medicine in 2001.
 He was named chair of the Department of Pediatrics in 2005.

 Dr. Colasurdo specializes in RSV, pediatric asthma, and other lung disorders in infants and children.
 Dr. Colasurdo has received research funding from the National Institutes of Health, the Children's Miracle Network, and the Cystic Fibrosis Foundation.